HomeArticlesWhy background checks for Political Candidates?

 For more information on why background checks are a good idea according to a former FBI expert in security, read the article by Barry McManus, former CIA chief interrogator and polygrapher.

-When someone files to run for office in Nevada, the Washoe Registrar of Voters does very little verification of credentials.
+When it comes to state and local offices, here’s an example of how little verification is done by the elections office.
+When someone files to run for office in Washoe County, Nevada (Reno-Sparks), the Washoe County Registrar of Voters does very little verification of credentials.
 The same goes for the office of the Secretary of State.
-In addition, they must present an ID and pay the filing fee.
+The candidate must present an ID and pay the filing fee.
 If they do not live in the right area, this is called to their attention.
 But the Registrar of Voters CANNOT deny anyone the right to file if they present their ID and pay the filing fee.
-In the case of Transparency In Politics, our PeopleTrail background check would verify their education, residency, licensing if applicable, criminal history, military service, etc. Please note: this is not a credit check or a social media inquiry.

 For an explanation of why candidates are not required to have a background check, read the blog post History of Background Checks and Elected Officials.